Shannon Parry: 2010–13

+2014–18

 Parry was in 's 2014 Women's Rugby World Cup squad.
 She was co-captain of Australia's team at the 2016 Olympics, defeating New Zealand in the final to win the inaugural Olympic gold medal in the sport.

-In 2017 Parry was named Captain of the Female Australian 15 Player Squad.
+In 2017, Parry was named Captain of the Wallaroos squad.
+She won a silver medal as part of the sevens team at the 2018 Commonwealth Games in the Gold Coast.

+2020–22

 Parry was named in the Australia squad for the Rugby sevens at the 2020 Summer Olympics.
 The team came second in the pool round but then lost to Fiji 14-12 in the quarterfinals.

 Parry was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She then made the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She was selected in the team again for the delayed 2022 Rugby World Cup in New Zealand.

+2023

+Parry announced her retirement from rugby on 15 May.
+Her 13 year career ended on a winning note after her sides 22–5 victory over Fiji at the Allianz Stadium.